DFHack/dfhack/docs/dev/data-identity.rst

-A final note: because most instances of ``type_identity`` are statically constructed and their construction is scattered across multiple translation units, it is, in general, *not* safe to cross-reference one ``type_identity`` instance during the instantiation of another, because the order in which statically constructed objects are instantiated in C++ is unspecified for objects defined in different translation units.
+A final note: because most instances of ``type_identity`` are statically constructed and their construction is scattered across multiple translation units, it is, in general, *not* safe to cross-reference the contents of one statically-defined ``type_identity`` instance during the static instantiation of another, because the order in which statically constructed objects are instantiated in C++ is unspecified for objects defined in different translation units.
 Specifically, this means that the constructor for a ``type_identity`` instance must use care in using ``df::identity_traits<T>::get`` to use values from the identity object of some other type, because that type's identity object may not have been constructed yet.